 Music is one of the triumphs of society, if not the most-important one.
 Experience has taught us that many musicians band up and perform together, and there are hundreds of success stories to vouch for the fact.
-If you are a musician looking to earn some money playing drums, or earning money taking on private lessons, then you could consider freelancing.
+If you are a musician looking for ways to make money as a musician, or earning money taking on private lessons, then you could consider freelancing.
 Know how to become a freelance musician.

 So, how does the musician overcome the obvious handicap and make a decent living for himself?
 The answer is simple: Freelance work.
 It may seem like a ludicrous and flimsy decision, many musicians have opted for the same answer, in recent years.

 Freelance Musician Jobs

 Depending on the instrument or set of instruments, that you can play the scope of one’s duties changes.
-Some generic job duties that most musicians perform include basic deeds like Writing, composing, editing, transposing, writing sheet music, and scores.
+Some generic job duties that most musicians perform include basic deeds like Writing, composing, editing, transposing, write sheet music, and scores.
 Musicians must be able to work in groups and socialize well with other musicians if they work in a band, or alone if they decide to go solo.

 - Study and rehearse musical scores prior to performances

 - Play music in recitals as an accompanist or as a member of an orchestra, band or other musical group, from score or by memory

 - Make recordings for sale or promotion on compact disc or online